Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

+- The Diamondbacks have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

-- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total four times.
+- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total three times.

-- Oddsmakers have not posted a spread in any of the Diamondbacks' past 10 matchups.
+- Bookmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
+Arizona's past three contests have gone under the total, and the average total during that run was 7.7.

 Diamondbacks Betting Records & Stats